cginfinity/ignite-docs-v2/docs/getting-started/try-ignite/deploy-an-app/deploy-to-azure/deploy-on-azure.md

 ## 1. Configure PostgreSQL

 Create and configure PostgreSQL database for storing your app related information.
-This databae will be managed by Ignite App and required for App registration.
+This database will be managed by Ignite App and required for App registration.

 ### Setup PostgreSQL: